RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 <pre >Liquibase --changeLogFile=update.xml rollbackCount 3</pre>

 <p>
-After you have completed and tested your changes, commit them to Subversion with comment:“59: create departments_pck and departments_vw”.
+After you have completed and tested your changes, commit them to Subversion with comment:"59: create departments_pck and departments_vw".
 </p>

 <p>